felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ### Charges

 If charges apply, a ref code might be required.
-Refer to your connected EPOS documentation on the HubRise website to verify.
+Refer to your EPOS documentation on the HubRise website to verify.

 In this section, you can specify the ref code for delivery charges, and for surcharges applied to orders below the minimum price.